tjhowse/modbus4mqtt/README.md

 # Modbus4MQTT
 this is my rebuild of my fork from a fork from a fork from modbus4mqtt by tjhowse.
+I have added Double (float64), multiple servicefiles, singlerun option (default) , cleaned up wrong templates. updated readme.

+thanks to tjhowse for the main project thanks to JPSteindlberger for float support thanks to a-s-z-home for float support and modbus_interface with units and serial support

 https://github.com/tjhowse/modbus4mqtt